brakmic/BlockchainStore/README.md

 Second, go into the root of this project and execute `truffle compile` and `truffle migrate` (when changing the code during live-testing use `truffle migrate --reset` instead).

 Third, jump into truffle's console with `truffle console`.
-Now you can use the local Blockchain and play with the Store :smile:
+Now you can use the local Blockchain to play with the Store :smile:

 ### Testing Store's Functionality